 The internship is an opportunity to get real experience in teaching: plan an innovation, evaluate how it works, and hopefully, help improve the learning outcomes of students.
 Specific to your project, the internship is designed to provide an experience toward reaching your particular professional goals- whether in outreach, industry, or higher education.

 In the process, you’ll learn how to become a reflective practitioner of evidence-based teaching, and prepare for responsibilities you’ll face in the classroom as a future faculty member.
 Over the course of completing your internship project, you’ll be introduced to educational research, including quantitative and qualitative methods.
 Several interns have gone on to publish the findings of the internship project, present their outcomes at an academic conference, or turn their internship project into a chapter in their dissertation.
 Becoming a Delta intern is also a great opportunity to network with other people excited about teaching.

 What are the prerequisites for doing an internship?

-Taking and completing one semester-long teaching and learning course is required for the internship.
+Taking and completing one semester-long teaching and learning course is required to join a cohort internship.
 This can include local Delta courses or CIRTL online courses, both asynchronous and synchronous, as well as partner offerings or approved alternatives (consult us as needed).
 Courses include Effective Teaching with Technology, The College Classroom, Diversity in the College Classroom, Instructional Materials Development, and Informal Education.
-The coursework can be in-progress when you apply for the internship program.
+The coursework can be in-progress when you begin the pre-internship workshops.

 What is the timing of an internship and how much time do I need to commit?